zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Onboard domain Gateways to the central Cloud Gateway

 The Cloud Gateway must onboard all domain Gateways.
 This can be done dynamically or by the static definition.
-We strongly recommend using dynamic onboarding.
+We strongly recommend using dynamic onboarding as it adapts better to the potentially changing customer's environments.
+The static onboarding doesn't provide the functionality to actively monitor the health of the specific services.
+E.g. domain gateways in this case.

 ### Dynamic Onboarding (preferred way)